stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Mossy Fence]({{ site.pics_url }}20240709_103900.jpg)

 ![Linda and Camilla Entering The Breakers]({{ site.pics_url }}20240721_113200.jpg)

+*The Breakers* was built as a summer cottage of the Vanderbilt family.

 ![Linda and Camilla in Front of The Breakers]({{ site.pics_url }}20240721_113308.jpg)